The Costume Page

 10 Steps to a Great Costume

 A great costume takes thought and effort - and imagination!
-You’ll know you are wearing great costume if you are a little bit embarrassed at home, or on the way to the party.
+You’ll know you are wearing great costume if you are just a little bit embarrassed at home, or on the way to the party.
 Once you’re there, you’ll be glad you don’t look boring.
 A great costume makes you a great guest and contributes to making the party a success for everyone!
+By the way, you do not have to dress according to the annual theme.
+But you certainly may if you wish!

 1. Start Early.